Preponderous-Software/Beyond-Nations/PLANNING.md

 The game will take place in a medieval island town with nearby landmarks like forests/caves.

+## Narrative

+The player will inherit property from a distant relative and come to the island by ship.

 ### Locations

 - [ ] Player Home